 My personal concern is not so much the technical background but rather the audible differences themselves.
-Nevertheless, below I have copied a section from the CH Precision website to help illustrate why cables can indeed influence the quality of a digital transmission.
+Nevertheless, below I have copied a section from the CH Precision website to help illustrate why cables can indeed influence the quality of digital transmission.

 “Digital signal’s quality is too often overlooked by simplistic statements such as “It is digital therefore it is perfect”.
 This is true as long as we stay in the digital domain.
 But there are two main cases where it is no more true: when a digital-to-analog (D/A) or an analog-to-digital (A/D) conversion takes place and when several digital devices need to be synchronized.
 In these cases, extreme care must be taken to digital (especially clock) signal’s quality, more precisely to their perfect timing (edge shape and time-placement accuracy).
 There are several ways to synchronize a digital source and a DAC.
-The most common ones include analog Phase-Locked Loop (PLL), asynchronous Sample Rate Converters (SRC) and First-In First-Out (FIFO) buffers.
-Each of these technique has its own advantages, but also its own drawbacks.”
+The most common ones include analog Phase-Locked Loop (PLL), asynchronous Sample Rate Converters (SRC) and First-In-First-Out (FIFO) buffers.
+Each of these techniques has its own advantages, but also its own drawbacks.”

 WHAT ARE THE AUDIBLE DIFFERENCES?